Performance reviews bring more anxiety than joy. Especially during a self-appraisal process. An employee’s mind is full of things like:

-It’s difficult to know what exactly should you write in your assessment about your work.
+It’s difficult to know what exactly you should write in your assessment about your work.

 In this guide, you will see why self-evaluation is important for your career growth.

-What comments for self-appraisal you can use, and how can you write a review during your self-appraisal process.
+What comments for self-appraisal you can use, and how you can write a review during your self-appraisal process.

-What is Self-Appraisal
+What is Self-Appraisal?

 Love it or hate it, we are always at the receiving end of some form of judgment.

 At work, our boss and colleagues provide their fair share of feedback.

 However, sometimes we do not agree with that feedback and want to put forward our side of the story.